dreamsxin/ext-async/README.md

 ### ChannelGroup

 Working with multiple channels at once can be done by using a `ChannelGroup`.
 The group provides the very useful `select()` call that allows to read from multiple channels concurrently, it will return once a message has been received from any channel that is part of the group.
-You can use the `$timeout` parameter to specify a maximum wait time (in milliseconds).
+You can use the constructor's `$timeout` parameter to specify a maximum wait time (in milliseconds).
 If no message has been received `select()` will return `NULL`.
 Whenever a message has been received `select()` will return the index of the channel in the wrapped `$channel` array.
 You have to pass a variable by reference to `select()` if you want to receive the message payload (this is not necessary if you just want to know the origin of the message but you do not care about the actual payload).

 The constructor accepts a `$channels` array that must contain eighter `Channel` objects or objects that implement `IteratorAggregate` and return a `ChannelIterator` object when `getIterator()` is called.
 You can call `count()` to check how many of the wrapped channels are still open and therefore considered to be readable.
 Keep in mind that you need to call `select()` before checking the count because channels can only be checked for closed state during `select()` (consider using a `do / while` loop and check `count()` as the loop condition).
 Closed channels are silently removed from the group if they are not closed with an error.
 If any of the input channels is closed with an error it will be forwarded exactly once by `select()` after that the closed channel will be removed!

+You can use `send()` to deliver a message to any of the grouped channels.
+The first channels that is (or becomes) ready will receive the message.
+A call to `send()` will return the key of the target channel within the wrapped `$channel` array to let you know which channel received the message.
+A return value of `NULL` indicates that no channel received a message, this can happen when the timeout is exceeded or no more open channels remain within the group (use `count()` to verify this after(!) a call to `send()`).

 ```php
 namespace Concurrent;